 Questions about Assignments

-Please ask all questions you may have about an assignment by 5 PM the day the assignment is due.
-Any questions asked after that time may not be answered in time for you to make changes to your work.
+Please ask all questions you may have about an assignment at least one day before the assignment is due.
+Any questions asked after that may not be answered on time for you to submit your assignment.

 Late Work Policy